lsxliron/SemiSupervisedKMeans/readme.md

     np.array([19,20,21])]`"

-  * **alpha** (*float*) -- When using semi supervised clustering, we can weigh the known data points differently (default: 1) alpha=1 is equivalent to unsupervised clustering.
+  * **alpha** (*float*) -- When using semi supervised clustering, we can weigh the known data points differently.
+    The range of this paremeter is between 0 <= alpha <= 1.

   * **verbose** (*bool*) -- Prints iterations and convergence rate when set to True (default: False)